Create virtual resource on AWS is very convenient, but how to manage them will be a problem when your size grow.

 After several months, we will come to some problems:

-• If someone deleted web from console, how can I know?
+from console, how can I know? - If someone changed the name

-• If someone change the rules, to make 80-80 to 443-443, what it will do? delete original rule and add a new one? or just create a new rule?
+, what it will do? delete original rule and add a new one? or just create a new rule?
 Actually, you don’t know, must test it before apply those changes to any resources.

 The root cause is ansible lack a mapping between its code and real online resources.